Chiron1999/Depression-Probe-3Models/README.md

 conda create -n "Probe_env" python=3.8.13
 ```

-3. Activate your CFA Conda environment.
+3. Activate your Predicition tool Conda environment.

 ```
 conda activate Probe_env
 ```

-## Steps to Use CFA
+## Steps to Use Predicition tool

 1. Download the codes from the following link and unzip the file.
 Please skip it if you have done this step.